 Sometimes, areas of your roof that could be causing a leak can be spotted from the top of your roof during shingle roof maintenance.

 The other option to spot leaks is to go inside the attic during a rainy day and shine a flashlight around the ceiling.
 Since light picks up drops of water, you’ll easily be able to spot any damage.
 We cover this in more detail later in this article in our “Step 7: Head To The Attic” section.

 Likewise, ventilation problems can easily be diagnosed if you feel that the air is musty, there is mold or mildew growth, and/or if the attic feels damp.

 Under ventilated attic spaces are very easy to spot: there are usually black stains on the roof that come from the excessive heat build up.
 We recommend installing a ridge vent in order to help with ventilation.

 A ridge vent is a type of opening installed at the peak of a sloped roof that allows warm humid air to escape from a building's attic.
 It prevents hot pockets from forming on the roof, and keeps the house cooler in the summer and dryer in the winter.

 In the image above, this is rare in most houses.
 However, the wavy wood is from a lack of ventilation and is a common problem for houses where a roof with a ventilated space underneath it meets a wall.
 The term dry rot is from the wood getting so hot it dries out and will start to delaminate.

-It is especially important to check for unwanted guests such as rats, who only need a small opening (sometimes less than 2 inches!) to get inside your home.
+It is especially important to check for unwanted guests such as rats during your shingle roof maintenance, who only need a small opening (sometimes less than 2 inches!) to get inside your home.
 Although roofs offer natural protection thanks to its sturdy material, it can wear off over time and lead to cracks and small holes for critters.

 Once you’ve properly inspected your roof and are ready to clean it, we recommend using a broom to sweep any debris off.